 Dermal fillers made their first debut in the 1970s with bovine collagen, a collagen derived from cows.
 The problem with bovine collagen was the high likelihood of sensitivity, resulting in a lot of swelling and inflammation.
 The industry needed to develop a better product.

 Que the production of hyaluronic acid dermal fillers.
 Hyaluronic acid is a naturally occurring substance in your skin that helps provide fullness and elasticity.
 Hyaluronic acid diminishes as we age, causing the skin to lose volume while increasing the chances for wrinkles and folds to appear.
 In the early 2000s, the FDA cleared hyaluronic acid dermal filler, which ultimately changed the game for fillers.
 The first hyaluronic acid dermal filler released on the market was Restylane made by Galderma.
-Shortly after, Allergan quickly released their version of dermal filler called Juvederm.
+Shortly after, Allergan quickly released their version of a dermal filler called Juvederm.
 Since then, competitors have released their versions of hyaluronic acid dermal filler.